 Can I pay by bank transfer?

 Tuition fee payments are to be made online at our payment page which is sent to you once you have accepted your place on your chosen course.
 We recommend that students pay using a credit/ debit card, as this method is quicker and more secure.
-However, if you wish to pay via a bank transfer, you will need to contact our Summer School Administrator to ask for the University bank details.
+However, if you wish to pay via a bank transfer, you will need to contact our Summer School Admissions Team to ask for the University bank details.
 If you make a bank transfer payment you may also need to cover the cost of any international bank transfer fees your bank may charge.